shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/sol-anchor-blog.md

 Getting started with Anchor is fairly straightforward, and you can follow the [setup instructions on the Anchor website](https://project-serum.github.io/anchor/getting-started/installation.html).

 For test environments, you have the choice of [installing a local validator](https://docs.solana.com/developing/test-validator) or using the [Devnet online](https://explorer.solana.com/?cluster=devnet).
 We will be deploying to the Solana Devnet to practice deploying in real life.
-As the syaing goes, _"deploy early, deploy often"_!
+As the saying goes, _"deploy early, deploy often"_!
 The last thing you want is for your code to work in a development environment, and not in production.

 Once you have installed all the Anchor dependencies, it's time to initiate a project!